LawSense Law for School Counsellors VIC 2025

 Stan: $695

-CPDAvailable for registered psychologists, counsellors (ACA) & teachers
+CPDAvailable for registered psychologists, counsellors (ACA-in person) & teachers

 Other LawSense EventsSee Other Leading LawSense Events for Schools